 It began with a hurricane.

 By Oct.
-30, the low-pressure achieved its maximum strength.
-Across the east coast of the U.S. and Canada, winds upwards of 60 mph buffeted the region, causing tree damage.
-The strong winds also threw high surf and waves into the coasts, causing damage to beachfront properties and caused flooding in low-lying areas.
-The low-pressure would gain the nickname the "Perfect Storm" or the "No-name Storm" for its hurricane-like qualities despite technically not being one.
+30, the low-pressure system achieved its maximum strength.
+Across the east coast of the U.S. and Canada, winds of 60 mph buffeted the region, causing tree damage.
+The strong winds also brought high surf and waves to the coasts, causing damage to beachfront properties and flooding in low-lying areas.
+The low-pressure system would gain the nickname the "Perfect Storm" or the "No-name Storm" for its hurricane-like qualities.

-After Halloween, the low-pressure system weakened as it moved north finally into Nova Scotia.
-The Perfect Storm of 1991 left 13 dead, six from the "Andrea Gail" which was the source for the aforementioned book and movie.
+After Halloween, the low-pressure system weakened as it moved north.
+The Perfect Storm of 1991 left 13 dead, six from the "Andrea Gail," which was the source for the aforementioned book and movie.

 So, what does the Perfect Storm have to do with Omaha?
 In a sense, the perfect storm created the conditions across the central U.S. for the Halloween ice storm in Omaha.